dotnet/docs/docs/csharp/how-to/compare-strings.md

 [!code-csharp-interactive[Comparing strings across cultures](../../../samples/snippets/csharp/how-to/strings/CompareStrings.cs#4)]

 Culture-sensitive comparisons are typically used to compare and sort strings input by users with other strings input by users.
 The characters and sorting conventions of these strings might vary depending on the locale of the user's computer.
 Even strings that contain identical characters might sort differently depending on the culture of the current thread.
+In addition, try this sample code locally on a Windows machien, and you will get different results than on the interactive window, which runs on a Linux host machine.

-## Ordinal sorting and searching strings in arrays
+## Linguistic sorting and searching strings in arrays

-The following examples show how to sort and search for strings in an array in a culture-sensitive manner by using the static <xref:System.Array> methods that take a <xref:System.StringComparer?displayProperty=nameWithType> parameter.
+The following examples show how to sort and search for strings in an array using a linguistic comparison dependent on the curren cultuer.
+You use the static <xref:System.Array> methods that take a <xref:System.StringComparer?displayProperty=nameWithType> parameter.

 This example shows how to sort an array of strings using the current culture:

 [!code-csharp-interactive[Sorting an array of strings](../../../samples/snippets/csharp/how-to/strings/CompareStrings.cs#5)]

 Once the array is sorted, you can search for entries using a binary search.
 A binary search starts in the middle of the collection to determine which half of the collection would contain the sought string.
 Each subsequent comparison subdivides the remaining part of the collection in half.
-The following sample demonstrates the importance of using the same comparison rules for both sorting and searching.
 The array is sorted using <xref:System.StringComparer.CurrentCulture?displayProperty=nameWithType>.
 The local function `ShowWhere` displays information about where the string was found.
 If the string was not found, the returned value indicates where it would be if it were found.

 [!code-csharp-interactive[Searching in a sorted array](../../../samples/snippets/csharp/how-to/strings/CompareStrings.cs#6)]

-## Case sensitive and culture sensitive sorting and searching in collections
+## Ordinal sorting and searching in collections

 The following code uses the <xref:System.Collections.Generic.List%601?displayProperty=nameWithType> collection class to store strings.
 The strings are sorted using the <xref:System.Collections.Generic.List%601.Sort%2A?displayProperty=nameWithType> method.
 This method needs a delegate that compares and orders two strings.
 The <xref:System.String.CompareTo%2A?displayProperty=nameWithType> method provides that comparison function.
 Run the sample and observe the order.
-This sort operation is an ordinal case sensitive sort.
+This sort operation uses an ordinal case sensitive sort.
 You would use the static <xref:System.String.Compare%2A?displayProperty=nameWithType> methods to specify different comparison rules.

 [!code-csharp-interactive[Sorting a list of strings](../../../samples/snippets/csharp/how-to/strings/CompareStrings.cs#7)]

 Once sorted, the list of strings can be searched using a binary search.
 The following sample shows how to search the sorted listed using the same comparison function.
 The local function `ShowWhere` shows where the sought text is or would be:

 [!code-csharp-interactive[csProgGuideStrings#11](../../../samples/snippets/csharp/how-to/strings/CompareStrings.cs#8)]

+Always make sure to use the same type of comparison for sorting and searching.
+Using different comparison types for sorting and searching produces unexpected results.

 Collection classes such as <xref:System.Collections.Hashtable?displayProperty=nameWithType>, <xref:System.Collections.Generic.Dictionary%602?displayProperty=nameWithType>, and <xref:System.Collections.Generic.List%601?displayProperty=nameWithType> have constructors that take a <xref:System.StringComparer?displayProperty=nameWithType> parameter when the type of the elements or keys is `string`.
 In general, you should use these constructors whenever possible, and specify either <xref:System.StringComparer.Ordinal?displayProperty=nameWithType> or <xref:System.StringComparer.OrdinalIgnoreCase?displayProperty=nameWithType>.